 Update

-For the update step we will use the linear Kalman filter like before by treating our distribution as a gaussian.
-To do this we simply compute the mean and covariance of the particles and then treat our distribution as though it was modelled by a gaussian with that mean and covariance.
-To actually perform this update we compute the Kalman gain with the exact same formula but using the covariance of the particle distribution as our prior covariance.
+For the update step we will use the linear Kalman filter like before by approximating our distribution with a gaussian.
+To do this we simply compute the mean and sample covariance of the particles and then treat our distribution as though it was modelled by a gaussian with that mean and covariance.

-Here although we have only one measurement
+And although we have only one measurement